-Federal Insurance Contributions Act (FICA) is a taxation on income earned where the funds are used for federal programs that provide benefits for US citizens and permanent residents when they retire, are disabled, or are the children of deceased workers.
-Funds withheld for FICA are reflected on paycheck stubs and also in boxes 4 and 6 on the W-2.
+Federal Insurance Contributions Act (FICA) requires taxation on income earned to fund federal programs that provide benefits for U.S. citizens and permanent residents when they retire, are disabled, or are the children of deceased workers.
+Funds withheld for FICA are reflected on paycheck stubs and the Form W-2 (Boxes 4 and 6).

 - J-1 scholars and researchers are typically only exempt for two years

 The mechanism for the exemptions are found under Internal Revenue Code 3121 (b)(19) and is available to persons in F-1, J-1, M-1 and Q immigration status.
-It is a blanket exemption and the only qualification is that the person is a non-resident for tax purposes and that the work is authorized (CPT, OPT, AT).
-IRS Publication 519 is a good resource, specifically pages 44 and 45.
-More information is available here.
+It is a blanket exemption and the only qualification is that the person is a non-resident for tax purposes and that the work is authorized (e.g. CPT, OPT, AT).
+Refer to IRS Publication 519 for additional information.

 Obtaining Reimbursements of FICA Withholdings

 If a student or scholars’ employer has mistakenly withheld FICA taxes, the student or scholar must work with their employer directly to request a reimbursement.
 If the employer will not assist this matter, the student or scholar must file IRS Form 843 and IRS Form 8316 to request reimbursement.